International sanctions during the Russo-Ukrainian war: 2015

 In January 2015, it became clear that Russian authorities would not allow a Member of the European Parliament, Lithuanian MEP Gabrielius Landsbergis, to make a visit to Moscow due to political reasons.

 In March 2015, Latvian MEP Sandra Kalniete and Speaker of the Polish Senate Bogdan Borusewicz were both denied entry into Russia under the existing sanctions regime, and were thus unable to attend the funeral of murdered opposition politician Boris Nemtsov.

 On June 5, 2015, Russian government has "termporarily" banned Latvian and Estonian canned fish products citing "health" concerns.
 Half of the countries' exports share accounted for Russia.

 After a member of the German Bundestag was denied entry into Russia in May 2015, Russia released a blacklist to EU authorities of 89 politicians and officials from the EU who are not allowed entry into Russia under the present sanctions regime.
 Russia asked for the blacklist to not be made public.
 The list is said to include eight Swedes, as well as two MPs and two MEPs from the Netherlands.
 Finland's national broadcaster Yle published a leaked German version of the list.

 In response to this publication, British politician Malcolm Rifkind (whose name was included on the Russian list) commented: "It shows we are making an impact because they wouldn't have reacted unless they felt very sore at what had happened.
 Once sanctions were extended, they've had a major impact on the Russian economy.
-This has happened at a time when the oil price has collapsed and therefore a main source of revenue for Mr Putin has disappeared.
-That's pretty important when it comes to his attempts to build up his military might and to force his neighbours to do what they're told."
-He added, "If there had to be such a ban, I am rather proud to be on it – I'd be rather miffed if I wasn't."
+This happened at a time when the oil price had collapsed and therefore a main source of revenue for the Russian Federation disappeared".
 Another person on the list, Swedish MEP Gunnar Hökmark, remarked that he was proud to be on the list and said "a regime that does this does it because it is afraid, and at heart it is weak".

 On May 15, 2015, with regard to Russia's entry ban on European politicians, a spokesperson from the European Commission said,"The list with 89 names has now been shared by the Russian authorities.
 We don't have any other information on legal basis, criteria and process of this decision.
 We consider this measure as totally arbitrary and unjustified, especially in the absence of any further clarification and transparency."